|Nutritional Guidelines (per serving)|

 Quickly rinse the beans under cold water and drain.
 Add to the frying pan and stir, heating the mixture on low heat.
 Add salt to taste.
 Once the beans are hot, serve in bowls with slices of fresh baguette.

-This sausage is very different than Mexican or Caribbean chorizo.
-Spanish chorizo is a firm, dry sausage that is cured, where most Mexican chorizo is fresh and soft, and not cured sausage.
-Mexican chorizo also has different spices than Spanish Chorizo.
-If you can't find Spanish chorizo, use Portuguese Linguica sausage, which is very similar to Spanish Chorizo and should be easy to find in your local supermarket.
+- If you can't find Spanish chorizo, use Portuguese Linguica sausage, which is very similar to Spanish Chorizo and should be easy to find in your local supermarket.

 - Add more vegetables such as zucchini or eggplant and saute along with the bell pepper.